nattui/tailwind-tokenless/README.md

 # @nattui/tailwind-one

-> Precision styling for developers who think in pixels
+> Precision styling, mapped one to one

-Tailwind One is a Tailwind CSS v4 theme that replaces abstract design tokens with intuitive pixel-based values.
-Say goodbye to memorizing what `spacing-4` means—with Tailwind One, the class names match the actual pixel dimensions.
+Tailwind One is a Tailwind CSS v4 theme where class names map directly to pixel values.
+No more memorizing arbitrary tokens—`spacing-24` means exactly 24 pixels.
+One class, one value.

 ## Why Tailwind One?